Topical PISA Quiz Task — Generating Test Items

 Organisers

-- Université Grenoble Alpes: Diandra Fabre, Lorraine Goeuriot, Philippe Mulhem, Didier Schwab, Markarit Vartampetian
+- Université Grenoble Alpes: Sarah Bouaraba, Diandra Fabre, Lorraine Goeuriot, Philippe Mulhem, Didier Schwab, Markarit Vartampetian

 - OECD: Said Ettejjari, Mario Piacentini, Luis Francisco Vargas Madriz, Katherina Thomas